What size of boiler do I need?

 A system boiler will be similar to a regular one but it won’t have a tank in the loft.

 If there’s no tank or cylinders and the hot water’s coming out as soon as you turn the tap on, then you’ve got a combi.

 You can read up more about each boiler type here.

 The best person to talk to would be a qualified engineer that’s Gas Safe registered.
 After all, it’s a legal requirement for any engineer installing a boiler to be on the register, to make sure it’s fitted correctly and safely.
 So if you want to know more about what size of boiler you need, who better to ask?

 More help and advice

-It’s a big decision buying a new boiler, so we’ve put together some helpful guides to help you choose the right make and model.
-Take a look at our 5 Things To Think About Before Buying a Boiler article, and 6 Reasons Why Most People Overpay for a New Boiler.
+For more helpful tips about buying boilers, check out our guides, 5 Things To Think About Before Buying a Boiler article, and 6 Reasons Why Most People Overpay for a New Boiler.